pbuckner/x-plane_plugins/XPython/docs/source/development/modules/python.rst

   Version number of XPPython3 plugin, e.g., '3.0.0'

 .. py:data:: PLUGINSPATH
+  :value: "./Resources/plugins/PythonPlugins"

-  Relative path the where plugins are located, e.g., 'Resources/plugins/PythonPlugins'
+  Relative path the where plugins are located.

 .. py:data:: INTERNALPLUGINSPATH
+  :value: "./Resources/plugins/XPPython3"

-  Relative path to where internal plugins are located, e.g., 'Resources/plugsin/XPPython3'
+  Relative path to where internal plugins are located.

 Note that both PLUGINSPATH and INTERNALPLUGINSPATH will be in your plugin's python path.